A Local-global principle for isogenies of composite degree: Finiteness of exceptional -invariants

 Having addressed the problem of lift-exceptional pairs, we now apply this to say something about exceptional pairs, where we make no assumption that $E$ has an $\ell$-isogeny.
-If $E$ locally almost everywhere has an $\ell^n$-isogeny up to isogeny, then it may fail to have an $\ell^n$-isogeny globally up to isogeny because it fails to have an $\ell$-isogeny.
+If $\C(E)$ locally almost everywhere has an $\ell^n$-isogeny, then it may fail to have an $\ell^n$-isogeny globally because it fails to have an $\ell$-isogeny.
 This could be the case whenever $\ell$ is an exceptional prime (in the sense of \cite{sutherland}) for the number field $K$.
 The following theorem of Anni, building on work of Sutherland, bounds such examples: